adammmmm/hitless-key-rollover/README.md

 ---

+### Limitations

+It doesn't currently support devices in different time-zones.
+To support that it would have to create different templates for each device because junos automatically sets the UTC offset in start-time to the configured system time-zone.

+---

 ### What it does

 It will create a dictionary of 31 key ids.
 All with maximum CKN/CAK lengths of random hex strings.
 The start-time will be current time plus the ROLLINTERVAL.
 It'll then log in to all HOSTS and show time source, the current key-chains and see if KEYCHAIN-NAME exists.